Apgomeznext/docs.openedx.org/source/documentors/references/doc_english_writing.rst

    * - Pronouns
      - Avoid ambiguous pronouns such as all, each, many, several, some, that, them, these, those.
    * - Punctuation
      - Avoid slashes, particularly “and/or”.
-They introduce ambiguity.
-     Avoid em dashes.
+They introduce ambiguity.Avoid em dashes.
 Putting non-restrictive relative clauses into separate sentences leads to simpler, clearer writing.
      Do not use smart quotes or smart apostrophes.
 Use the straight versions of these marks.
    * - Redundancy
      - Avoid including unnecessary words.
 For example, instead of “Create a new {noun},” use “Create a {noun},” and instead of “Delete or edit an existing {noun}”, use “Delete or edit a {noun}.”